Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• projectId (string, required): Project ID
+• projectId (string, required): The project ID containing the variable

-• envId (string, required): Environment variable ID
+• envId (string, required): The environment variable ID to delete

-• teamId (string, optional): Team ID
+• teamId (string, optional): Team ID for team-scoped operations

 list_teams

-Parameters: None
+Parameters: None required

 get_team_members